httpwg/http-extensions/draft-ietf-httpbis-alias-proxy-status.md

 through the proxy.

 Inspecting CNAME chains can be used to detect cloaking of trackers or malicious hosts.
-However, the CNAME records could be omitted by a recursive resolver that is trying to hide this form of cloaking.
+However, the CNAME records could be omitted by a recursive or authoritative resolver that is trying to hide this form of cloaking.
-Such attacks to avoid cloaking detection apply equally to clients directly performing DNS name resolution and proxies performing DNS name resolution on behalf of client.
+In particular, recursive or authoritative resolvers can omit these records for both clients directly performing DNS name resolution and proxies performing DNS name resolution on behalf of client.
 A malicious proxy could also choose to not report these CNAME chains in order to hide the cloaking.
-In general, client can trust information included (or not included) in the `next-hop-aliases` parameter to the degree that the proxy and any resolvers used by the proxy are trusted.
+In general, clients can trust information included (or not included) in the `next-hop-aliases` parameter to the degree that the proxy and any resolvers used by the proxy are trusted.